10 Celebrities Who You Might Not Know Used to Be Homeless

 Homelessness is an unfortunate epidemic affecting more than 560,000 people in the United States, according to a 2016 report by the Homelessness Research Institute.
 It can happen to anyone: you, a family member, your neighbor—or even the famous faces you see on television and movie screens.
-Still, there are dozens of resources and organizations—from Volunteers of America to End Homelessness—who you can help in the fight to end homelessness.
+Still, there are dozens of resources and organizations—from Volunteers of America to End Homelessness—that you can help in the fight to end homelessness.

-And though it may be surprising to learn that stars like Bella Thorne, Chris Pratt, and Jennifer Lopez once had to scrounge for food or sleep in their cars, their tales shouldn’t be sob stories, but rather beacons of hope that things get better.
+And though it may be surprising to learn that stars such as Bella Thorne, Chris Pratt, and Jennifer Lopez once had to scrounge for food or sleep in their cars, their tales shouldn’t be sob stories, but rather beacons of hope that things get better.
 Ahead, take a look at 10 celebrities who, at one point in their lives, were homeless.

 Bella Thorne

 Before finding her big break on Disney Channel's "Shake It Up," Bella Thorne and her family struggled hard financially, and, at one point, were almost homeless.
-To keep her family off the streets, Thorne, who admitted that she and her family were living off Stouffers coupons, auditioned for "Shake It Up," a show she had no interest in considering she wasn't a singer nor a dancer.
+To keep her family off the streets, Thorne, who admitted that she and her family were living off Stouffer's coupons, auditioned for "Shake It Up," a show she had no interest in, considering she was neither a singer nor a dancer.

 "We were about to live physically on the street if I didn't have that role," Thorne told MTV.
 "We were living off Stouffer's coupons, and that's all we had to eat every day.
 That may not sound like a big deal to everybody, but when you're a single mom raising four kids with debt and you have nothing to your name, it's fucking shitty."